Málaga CF: Abdullah Al Thani era (2010–present)

-In their first ever participation in the Champions League, Málaga were paired with Italian giants Milan and reigning Belgian and Russian champions Anderlecht and Zenit Saint Petersburg, respectively.
+In the Champions League, Málaga were paired with Italian giants Milan and reigning Belgian and Russian champions Anderlecht and Zenit Saint Petersburg, respectively.
 Málaga made it out of the group stage unbeaten, winning their matches against all three clubs.
 In the round of 16, the team drew Portuguese champions Porto, losing the first away game 1–0 while winning at home 2–0, advancing to the quarter-finals.
 In a highly anticipated tie against German champions Borussia Dortmund, the home game ended 0–0, leaving Malagauistas with a reasonable chance to advance on the back of a draw in the away fixture.
 In a second leg marked by controversial referee decisions, the scoreboard showed 1–2 at the full 90 minutes mark, seemingly ensuring Málaga's place in the semi-finals, but two late goals by Marco Reus (90+1st minute) and Felipe Santana (90+3rd minute) turned the table in favour of the home team.
 Immediately after the elimination, club president Abdullah ben Nasser Al Thani announced a formal complaint would be filed with UEFA and FIFA.

-The following season, Málaga was banned by the UEFA, along with other clubs for its debts.
+The following season, Málaga was banned by UEFA, along with other clubs for its debts.
 In a statement the agency declared that the club would be excluded from a subsequent competition, for which it would otherwise qualify, in the next four seasons.
 However, the ban was eventually downgraded to one season and the club was excluded from the 2013–14 Europa League.

 In the summer of 2013, Isco was sold to Real Madrid, Joaquín to Fiorentina and midfielder Jérémy Toulalan to Monaco.
 The managerial position also changed, with Bernd Schuster taking over from Manuel Pellegrini.

 Following 2013, Málaga encountered a steady decline that would result in them finishing in a lower position in the league each year.
 On 19 April 2018, Málaga faced Levante U.D. hoping to end their run of ten consecutive defeats that left them placed 20th in LaLiga.
 However, fate took a turn for the worse and Málaga conceded a goal to Levante's Emmanuel Boateng in stoppage time to see the final score at 0–1.
 This loss meant that Málaga would be relegated to the Segunda División, ending a run of ten consecutive seasons in the top flight.

 In 2019, Málaga came close to being promoted to La Liga, finishing third in the Segunda División, but was eliminated in the first round of the play-offs by Deportivo de La Coruña.
-For the 2019–20 Segunda División season, Víctor Sánchez del Amo will continue as coach.
+For the 2019–20 Segunda División season, Víctor Sánchez del Amo continued as coach.